sourcegraph/handbook/content/marketing/marketing_operations.md

 - A person who works for a company with > $50M in revenue
 - A person who works for company with > 250 engineers
+- A person who fills out a Contact or Demo request

 ## Technology stack